pgj23/pgj23_ECE_4160/docs/lab12.md

 There was no need to do any localization and planning for this waypoint, as this was the stop point for the whole path.

+## Problems and Potential Solutions

+The most persistent issue in our successful runs was the localization not being completely accurate.
+Although it was generally accurate enough to approximate the real location of the robot, it was often times offset by around a foot.
+We could potentially solve this by increasing the amount of distance sensor measurements used, and increasing the number of grid spaces used in tha bayes filter.
+This would trade computation time for accuray, but given that the bayes filter calculations are being done on a computer rather than the much less powerfull artemis board, this likely would not drastically increase the time for the robot to navigate.
 ## Discussion

+Overall we were very satisfied with the performace of our robot during this lab.
+We were successfully able to navigate the robot using completely closed-loop control.
+Combining the localization code with PID control was a nice way to combine everything that we had been taught over the course of the labs in this course.